agataszus/efdance-website/content.md

 [Show big app images]

+Your daily dose of dancing in 3 simple steps

 Step 1: Select Your Classes

 Firstly, you will be prompted to browse through the different dance classes offered by the school, such as ballet, jazz, hip-hop, and contemporary.
 You can select the classes that you're interested in taking and filter the available classes by level, schedule, or instructor to find the perfect fit for you.